PrestaShop/prestashop.github.io/news/_posts/2022-02-14-new-theme-announce.md

 We need your feedback on this project, don't hesitate to [join the discussion on slack](https://www.prestashop-project.org/slack/).
 The community is being regularly consulted there to make sure the new theme will meet the expectations and needs of everyone.

-Are there some places in the shop where you need to display your content and there is no hook provided, or is hard to use?
-Let us know through [Github](https://github.com/PrestaShop/PrestaShop/issues) or on Slack.
+Is there anywhere in the shop where you need to display content and there is no hook available, or is it hard to use?
+[Report it on Github](https://github.com/PrestaShop/PrestaShop/issues) or on Slack.

 You can also comment in this [thread](https://github.com/PrestaShop/theme-refacto/issues/2) if you want to tell us about any problems, challenges that you encountered using and developing with the classic theme.